Eastern South Dakota, Minnesota, Iowa, and Eastern Nebraska

 Plus, they are just so darn cute!
 Who doesn’t love a cute bat costume?

-This Halloween, all of us here at Central Plains Bat Removal would like to invite you to celebrate this noble creature with some of these bat-inspired ideas.
+This Halloween, all of us here at CP Bat Mitigation would like to invite you to celebrate this noble creature with some of these bat-inspired ideas.

 Also, don’t forget to contact us for any bat-related issues.
 We would be more than happy to answer any bat questions that fly out of your head.
 Get your free quote today!